barutkin/dotfiles/README.md

 make install

-backup original dotfiles to $HOME/.mydotfiles.backup and make symbolic link to this repo
+backup original dotfiles to $HOME/.mydotfiles.backup and make symbolic links to this repo

 make uninstall